 Luke returns home and sees the smoldering skeletons of his Uncle Owen and Aunt Beru after they were attacked by Stormtroopers.

-How about Biggs' death?
-This guy is pretty much Luke's best friend since childhood, yet he's shot down while making sure Luke makes it to the Death Star.
+Biggs's death.
+This guy is Luke's best friend since childhood, yet he's shot down while making sure Luke makes it to the Death Star.
 Seeing Luke having to swallow his grief for the sake of the Rebellion is just heart rending.
 (However, before the 1997 re-edit all the scenes which show they're friends were cut, so Biggs appears to be just another pilot.)

 Garven Dreis (Red Leader)'s death is also quite the Tear Jerker, especially seeing as how he knew he was finished and urged on all remaining pilots to let him draw Vader's attention for the sake of the Rebellion.